obfusk/manifest-dl/README.md

   manifest-dl - download extra files for your ruby app

-  Sometimes you have a (web) app that needs some extra files (e.g. terms and conditions) that you don't want to have to upload manually, but prefer (e.g. because they're not very small) not to have in your version control system.
+  Sometimes you have a (web) app that needs some extra files (e.g. assets like videos or terms and conditions) that you don't want to have to upload manually, but prefer (e.g. because they're not very small) not to have in your version control system.

-  manifest-dl allows you to specify the paths, urls and checksums in a manifest and automatically downloads those extra files for you (and updates them when they -- i.e. their checksums -- change).
+  manifest-dl allows you to specify the paths, urls and checksums in a manifest and automatically downloads those extra files for you (from a website or cloud storage) and updates them when they -- i.e. their checksums -- change.

   NB: uses `curl` to download files; you'll need to have it installed.